 Once fully cooled, store bread in sealed container, or bag, at room temperature for 3 days.
 This bread can also be stored in the freezer for up to 1 month after baked and cooled.
 Wrap well in plastic wrap, then a layer of foil, and then place in a freezer safe bag.
 Defrost at room temperature for 12 hours before serving.

 - Whole Wheat Dutch Oven Bread

 No Knead Cranberry Walnut Bread

-- 3 cup unbleached all purpose flour
+- 3 cup white wheat flour or unbleached all-purpose flour

 - 1 teaspoon dry active yeast